K Kite Agent Passport Kitepass CLI

 Import wallet and capture WALLET_ID

-Verify signer attestation, HPKE-encrypt the wallet secret, and keep the returned wallet identifier for later policy and passport operations.
+Verify signer attestation, encrypt the wallet secret to the attested Capsule runtime, and keep the returned wallet identifier for later policy and passport operations.

 04

-Create and activate the Passport Policy, mint the Agent Passport bound to that wallet, and hand off the one-time Passport Token through your runtime secret path.
+Create and activate the Passport Policy, mint the Agent Passport, export the one-time Passport Token, and clear the owner session before handing off runtime use.

 05